mendix/docs/content/en/docs/howto/pages/pages-how-to-attach-images.md

 Congratulations!
 You have configured the report that allows your users to attach images and displays these images in the list.

-[Preview your app](/studio/publishing-app/) to test how the image uploading works.
-You can also configure a button to attach files instead of images.
-For more information on files, see [Images and Files](/studio/page-editor-widgets-images-and-files/).
+Preview your app to test how the image uploading works.